GoogleCloudPlatform/guest-test-infra/imagetest/README.md

 differences between OSes (ex. powershell vs bash commands).
 This makes the test definitions easier to read and maintain.

-For example, if the test MyDefaultTest() needs to run different commands to achieve similar results (and the test is located in the directory "mydefaulttest"):
+For example, if the test TestSomeCondition() needs to run different commands to achieve similar results (and the test is located in the directory "mydefaulttest"):

 ```go